Donate Unused Medicines

 -

-Important: Dopamine Foundation does not provide medical advice.
-We do not substitute doctor consultation.
-Donations are handled as community support through verified channels.
+Dopamine Foundation does not provide medical advice or replace doctor consultation.
+All donations are handled strictly as community support.

-Items that do not meet safety criteria (rejected/expired/damaged) are segregated and disposed responsibly, with records maintained as per applicable protocols.
+Items that do not meet safety criteria are safely disposed of with proper records maintained.

-Step 1 — Check eligibility.
-Ensure medicines are unused, unexpired, and in original packaging with clear batch/expiry.
+Ensure medicines are unused, unexpired, and in original packaging with clear batch and expiry details.

 -